pauldambra/pauldambra.github.io/_posts/2014-11-06-rake-transforms.md

 YAML
 ============
-YAML or YAML Ain't Markup Language is a ["YAML is a human friendly data serialization standard for all programming languages."](http://www.yaml.org/).
+YAML or YAML Ain't Markup Language is a ["human friendly data serialization standard for all programming languages."](http://www.yaml.org/).
 There's more to learn about [yaml in ruby here](http://yaml4r.sourceforge.net/doc/)

 For each build config add a yaml file.
 In this example case I added a release.yaml file to the Build/templates folder: